xealits/TopTaus/Readme.txt

 CHANGELOG for major updates:
+2013-07-01: Code cleaning
+	    New btagSF payload (will switch when ntuples will be ready)
 2013-06-28: Added H+->tb M_H+ = 200 GeV processing
 	    Fixed tables for AN (now with H+->tb yields too) Switched to btagsmultiplicity shape for limits computation